GoogleCloudPlatform/enterprise-knowledge-solution/README.md

     ```
 1. Create a terraform.tfvars file if it does not exist.
 Initialize the following Terraform variables in terraform.tfvars file:

-    ```hcl
         project_id                  = # Your Google Cloud project ID.

         region                      = # The desired region for deploying resources (e.g., "us-central1", "europe-west1").

         vertex_ai_data_store_region = # The region for your Agent Builder Data Store, the possible values are ("global", "us", or "eu").
+Choose a region the is align with you overal region of choice to avoid cross regional traffic.

+        docai_location              = # Sets the location for Document AI service

-Choose a region the is align with you overal region of choice to avoid cross regional traffic. iap_admin_account           = # Account used for manage Oath brand and IAP iap_access_domains          = # List of domains granted for IAP access to the web-ui (e.g., ["domain:google.com","domain:example.com"]) deploy_ui                   = # Toggler for the Web-UI component, boolean value true or false.
-If the scripts/pre_tf_setup.sh failed to set the required org-policies set this variable to false. webui_service_name          = # set this to "default" for the first run and change it if you intend to have a different service name for your App.
+        iap_admin_account           = # Account used for manage Oath brand and IAP

+        iap_access_domains          = # List of domains granted for IAP access to the web-ui (e.g., ["domain:google.com","domain:example.com"])

+        deploy_ui                   = # Toggler for the Web-UI component, boolean value true or false.
+If the scripts/pre_tf_setup.sh failed to set the required org-policies set this variable to false.

-    ```
+        webui_service_name          = # set this to "default" for the first run and change it if you intend to have a different service name for your App.

 1. Review the proposed changes, and apply them:

     ```sh